abdelazeem201/Cadence-RTL-to-GDSII-Flow/README.md

-# -Cadence-RTL-to-GDSII-Flow
+# Cadence-RTL-to-GDSII-Flow
 In this tutorial, you learn how to implement a design from RTL-to-GDSII using Cadence® tools.
+You will start by coding a design in Verilog.
+You will simulate the coded design, followed by design synthesis and optimization.
+You will then run equivalency checks at different stages of the flow.
+After synthesizing the design, you will floorplan, and place-and-route the synthesized netlist while meeting timing.
+You will run a gate-level simulation throughout the flow.
+Finally, you will write out a GDSII file